 Amazon Studio’s new series Tell Me Your Secrets dropped today, Friday February 19th.
 Competing with some huge hits also dropping this weekend on other streaming services, such as Netflix’s Behind Her Eyes & I Care A Lot, as well as Nomadland on HULU.
 This new series may easily become buried and forgotten but if you are looking for a crazy thriller about serial killers, then you will not want to miss this one.
 Check out the details in my parents guide review.

-If you enjoyed my Tell Me Your Secrets parents guide review, you may also like these articles: Ginny & Georgia parents guide review, Nomadland parents guide movie review, I Care A Lot parents guide movie review, Flora And Ulysses parents guide movie review.
+If you enjoyed my Tell Me Your Secrets parents guide review, you may also like these articles: Tom & Jerry: The Movie parents guide review, Ginny & Georgia parents guide review, Nomadland parents guide movie review, I Care A Lot parents guide movie review, Flora And Ulysses parents guide movie review.